kylie-ng/newhacks-2023/README.md

 Looking to push the boundaries of accessible education, introducing **Baby AI**

-Baby AI is a GPT-powered educational aid that creates customized problem sets for all your courses!
+Baby AI is a GPT-powered educational aid that creates customized problem sets for all your courses.
 Just provide a PDF of your class notes and Baby will generate you a problem set in no time!

 ## Usage